Georgia Labor Laws: Everything You Need to Know

 Contributions are taken from employers in order to facilitate the unemployment program, and are taken out of federal as well as state taxes.
 The amount depends on the experience rating of the specific employer.

 If the company has a low amount of previous employees who have received unemployment compensation, then their experience rating with be correspondingly low.
-Unemployment compensation law goes into effect if the employer has met a minimum amount of wages in towards employees in any of the calendar quarters, or if they've had at least one employee in 20 varying calendar weeks.
+Unemployment compensation law goes into effect if the employer has met a minimum amount of wages in toward employees in any of the calendar quarters, or if they've had at least one employee in 20 varying calendar weeks.

 If an employer meets one of the following conditions, it may have different requirements: